ppkhai2612/ppkhai2612/README.md

 ## Hi, I'm Khai 👋

-I simply am a data enthusiast, always curious about how data can help make better decisions.
-My objectives over the next few years are to become an expert in the field of data, bringing lots of value to the company and society.
+I'm a data enthusiast, currently looking for a job in the field of Data Engineering/Analytics Engineering with the desire to improve my data skills as well as contribute to the development of the company.